SAP/openui5-docs/docs/Step_1_Setting_Up_the_Initial_App_59b772b.md

 We start by setting up a basic OpenUI5 app for this tutorial.

 The structure in this step will be used throughout the rest of this tutorial.
-The basic OpenUI5 app created in this step will be extended in the subsequent steps to illustrate the main features of an SAP Fiori 2.0 app.
+The basic OpenUI5 app created in this step will be extended in the subsequent steps to illustrate the main `FlexibleColumnLayout` features.

 ***